deanwampler/Contract4J5/contract4j5/README.txt

 mutable fields, but you can simulate the same thing by annotating corresponding accessor methods in the interfaces (see below).

+Note that for the field "name", we are able to use the "bare" field name when defining an invariant test for it.
+You can also use "$this.name" or the "$target" keyword.

-The "$target" keyword matches the field under test.
-Alternatively, you can use "$this.name".
-(In the future, "$target" may be used more generally for objects that correspond to AspectJ's "target()" pointcut expression, but currently "$target" is only used in field invariant tests to refer to the field.)
+In the future, "$target" may be used more generally for objects that correspond to AspectJ's "target()" pointcut expression, but currently "$target" is only used in field invariant tests to refer to the field.)

-4) Define Method and Constructor Preconditions, Postconditions, and Invariants
+4) Define Method and Constructor Preconditions, Postconditions, and Invariants.
+NOTE: we have to use "$this.name" in the following interface example, not just "name" by itself, because we are no longer defining a field invariant test!

 Examples:
 @Contract